katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 <img src="/images/Fst_Windowed.PNG" alt="Windowed Fst" width="600"/>

-Finally, we will generate a list of outier SNP IDs.
-We do this by grabbing all of the SNPs located in the ourlier windows.
+Finally, we will generate a list of outlier SNP IDs.
+We do this by grabbing all of the SNPs located in the outlier windows.

 ```
 cd $DIR/analysis/vcftools_fst